 When a traditional plan benefit recipient has received benefits for 12 months, current law provides for an annual cost of living adjustment (COLA).
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
 Members retiring under the combined plan receive a cost-of-living adjustment on the defined benefit portion of their pension benefit.
-For those who retired prior to January 7, 2013, the cost of living adjustment is 3 percent.
-For those retiring on or after January 7, 2013, beginning in calendar year 2019, the adjustment is based on the average percentage increase in the Consumer Price Index, capped at 3 percent.
+For those who retired prior to

 City of Zanesville, Ohio

 Notes to the Basic Financial Statements

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022